Gravina’s Window Center explains Five things that you should know about Infinity fiberglass replacement windows.

-Two factors have helped push fiberglass windows out of the niche category and toward the mainstream: More manufacturers — including Marvin Windows — offer fiberglass products, and more dealers – like Gravina’s Window Center – are using them for window replacement.
+Two factors have helped push fiberglass windows out of the niche category and toward the mainstream: More manufacturers — including Marvin Windows — offer fiberglass products, and more dealers – like Gravina’s Window Center of Littleton – are using them for window replacement.

 Window Pro, a window replacement company in Middleburg Heights, Ohio, began carrying fiberglass windows in 2009.
 President Jake Zahnow says that the company mostly competes for a demographic he describes as “upper-middle” and above.
 “Two-thirds of the time they’re considering wood,” Zahnow notes.
 “The other third vinyl.”
-Generally, though, he adds, “those in the upper end tend to self-select themselves out of vinyl,” where price is often a first consideration and where the cost may be half of what a fiberglass window would go for.
+Generally, though, he adds, “those in the upper end tend to self-select themselves out of vinyl,” where price is often the first consideration and where the cost maybe half of what a fiberglass window would go for.

 Companies that offer both vinyl and fiberglass, or all three — wood, vinyl, and fiberglass — windows, see stronger interest in fiberglass.
-“I would say it’s now about 40% of our business,” says Scott Burns, co-owner of Next Door & Window, in Naperville, Ill., whose company started selling fiberglass windows 10 years ago.
+“I would say it’s now about 40% of our business,” says Scott Burns, co-owner of Next Door & Window, in Naperville, Ill., whose company started selling fiberglass windows ten years ago.
 “We like selling it.”

-A good way to do that, Burns points out, is by comparing fiberglass windows to fiberglass entry doors.
+An excellent way to do that, Burns points out, is by comparing fiberglass windows to fiberglass entry doors.
 Another selling point: The fact that because the window is, in effect, all glass, it comes without the frame expansion and contraction, which can cause vinyl windows to lose their dimensional integrity.
 We have never had a seal failure on fiberglass windows, Burns says.

 Zahnow and other contractors who install fiberglass say that cost alone makes it unlikely that fiberglass will rival wood and vinyl in market share.
-“It’s not going to surpass vinyl and wood” in terms of numbers of units sold, Schmotzer says, but “it is becoming a product of demand.”
+“It’s not going to surpass vinyl and wood” regarding numbers of units sold, Schmotzer says, but “it is becoming a product of demand.”
 Window dealers who carry fiberglass replacement windows agree that by “giving credibility to the material,” it could boost that demand.
 “If it’s 3.5% now, I can see [fiberglass’ market share] being 10% or 12%,” in the foreseeable future, Zahnow says.

 Credit and Original article by Jim Cory